CARTAvis/manual_source/source/about_gui.rst

 * Log events

   This is for debugging purpose.
 Normal users can skip this part.
 The client side and the server side of CARTA communicate through "protocol buffer" messages.
-For debugging purpose, advanced users can identify a set of messages in the list and launch browser's Javascript console to see those messages.
+For debugging purpose, advanced users can identify a set of messages in the list and launch browser's JavaScript console to see those messages.

   .. raw:: html